dan1elhughes/vickyhughes.co.uk/content/blog/2020-04-23/index.md

 ### Second version
 ![Becoming the perfect human](image29.jpg)

 I dabbled with putting the figure on a precarious stepladder, to make them feel really out of control.
-But then I decided to integrate the figure to the panel, to drive home the point about the character monitoring themselves.
+But then I decided to integrate the figure with the panel, to drive home the point about the character monitoring themselves.
 The client preferred this approach, so we ended up with...

 ### Final illustration
 ![Becoming the perfect human](insitu.png)